 - Manufacturer’s 3-year warranty

-The kit includes the carbide cutting blade, drywall jab saw, multi-knife, and cutting depth guide.
-It features a powerful 2.3 amp motor and is designed to be compact.
+The latest oscillating multi-tool by Dremel is the MM50.
+The kit includes several blades for cutting wood, metal and drywall, as well as a drywall jab saw, sanding pad with sandpaper.
+It features a powerful 5 amp motor and is designed to be compact.
 It operates between 10,000-21,000 oscillations per minute and the power cord is seven feet long.

-The 2.3 amp motor provides enough torque to tackle any project and to get through the toughest materials.
+The 5 amp motor provides plenty of torque to tackle any project and to get through the toughest materials.
 The compact design allows for easy access to hard to reach areas.
 Its variable speed adjustment system makes for smooth operation.